Matthew Spacie: Career

 Born to an Army father in Cyprus, Matthew is a British citizen and currently lives in Mumbai, India, with his family.
 He attended boarding school in the United Kingdom.
 He first came to India in 1986 at the age of nineteen and worked as a volunteer with Mother Teresa's Missionaries of Charity organisation in Calcutta when he was just out of college.

 Matthew returned to the UK, to pursue graduate studies in BA Humanities at the Nottingham Trent University and New York State University.
 Following his graduation and a number of management positions in the UK, Matthew was posted to India in 1996, as the chief operating officer of the travel group Cox & Kings Ltd. During his time at Cox & Kings, Matthew played rugby for the Indian national team and was awarded international rugby caps for India and playing in the World Cup Qualifiers in 2001.
 He spent much of his spare time practicing rugby at the Bombay Gymkhana.
 Outside his club, he observed a group of boys, hanging around its premises, watching the game with interest.
 He invited them into the club and began coaching them.

 In 1999, Matthew founded Magic Bus with a group of street and slum-dwelling children from Mumbai.
 It was an opportunity for these children to engage in sports as a momentary relief from their day-to-day challenges.
 In 2001, Matthew resigned his job at Cox & Kings to focus full time on Magic Bus.
 He teamed up with an NGO named Akanksha with the intention of providing children a weekend break away from the difficulties of their everyday lives.
 Every fortnight he hired a bus taking the rugby boys to mentor younger children from local NGOs, to a hill station or the beach.
 The children started calling this the Magic Bus.
 At an early stage Matthew saw that using sport and good local mentors to intervene and influence young vulnerable people was an effective way to change behavior and move people from poverty.

 Magic Bus is one of the largest non profits in India that leads the fight against poverty.
-Since its inception in 1999, Magic Bus has transformed the lives of more than one million children and young people and helped them move out of poverty through its childhood to livelihood programme.
+Since its inception in 1999, Magic Bus has transformed the lives of more than six million children and young people and helped them move out of poverty through its childhood to livelihood programme.
+Magic Bus has 3 million young people in its programmes from some of the most impoverished backgrounds and has placed nearly 500,000 young people in sustainable employment making it one of the worlds largest livelihood non-profits in the world.
+Magic Bus has nearly 4,000 full time staff in six countries.

 In 2006, Matthew co-founded Cleartrip which is an online travel company rendering services across the globe.

 Matthew was on the Global Advisory Boards of Etihad Airlines and currently sits on the board of DASRA.